google/ads-api-report-fetcher/docs/how-to-write-queries.md

 ## Macros

-You queries can contain macros, i.e.
+You queries can contain macros.
+Macro is just a substitution in script text, i.e.

 ```
 SELECT